wenyaoxue/notes/se8.md

 * overriding
   * same signature and return type, different body in a subclass
     * can annotate with @Override to tell the compiler
-    * polymorphism - version of the method invoked is decided at runtime based on the object type - how it was instantiated, not how it was declared
+    * polymorphism - version of the method invoked is decided at runtime based on the object type - how it was instantiated, not how it was declared (subclass version)
 * final
   * cannot override (method), inherit (class)
     * compilation error